-In this panel discussion, we will hear from the Landscape Institute as well as the National Park City Foundation, as well as learn the outcomes of #ParkPower, a crowdsourced vision for the future of London's green spaces led by the LDN Collective in collaboration with the City of London.
+In this panel discussion, we will hear from the deputy mayor of London and the National Park City Foundation, as well as learn the outcomes of #ParkPower, a crowdsourced vision for the future of London's green spaces led by the LDN Collective in collaboration with the City of London.
 We will also hear from Therme Group, whose ambition is to provide water-based wellbeing as social infrastructure within cities, including London, Manchester, Glasgow, Toronto, Singapore and New York.
 The economic benefits of green and blue spaces are increasingly clearer, with ESG investment targeting this type of critical infrastructure.

-Panel: James Mark, Therme Group, UK Juliemma McLoughlin, City of London Corporation, UK Mark Cridge, National Park City Foundation, UK Sue Morgan, Landscape Institute, UK
+Panel: James Mark, Therme Group, UK Juliemma McLoughlin, City of London Corporation, UK Mark Cridge, National Park City Foundation, UK